How Long Should an Email Subject Line Be?

 To find out, AWeber’s team of email experts analyzed 1,000 subject lines from 100 of today’s top marketers.
 Here’s what we discovered.

 What is the average length of a subject line?

-For perspective, the below subject line from the daily email newsletter theSkimm is 43 characters in length.
+How long is 44 characters?
+For perspective, the below subject line from theSkimm (a popular daily newsletter) is 43 characters in length.